Orlando Child Custody Attorney | Child Custody Lawyer Orlando

 How do child custody and timesharing work in the Florida family law courts?
-As an Orlando Child Custody Attorney and Orlando Timesharing Attorney, it has been my experience that child custody and timesharing are among the most contentious legal matters/issues in a Florida divorce or paternity case.
-When you are ready to fight for the right to have more time with your children, call the Jacobs Law Firm.
+As an Orlando Child Custody Attorney and a Child Custody Lawyer Orlando, it has been my experience that child custody and timesharing are among the most contentious legal matters/issues in a Florida divorce or paternity case.
+When you are ready to fight for the right to have more time with your children, and more parental responsibility, call the Jacobs Law Firm.
 Divorce and family law Attorney Jonathan Jacobs is ready to fight to protect your rights.
 Child custody law is complicated, and with good reason.
-The Florida Legislature and the Florida Courts have declared that the foundation for timesharing law is what is in the best interests of the children.
+The Florida Legislature and the Florida Courts have declared that the foundation for child custody, otherwise known as timesharing, is the best interests of the children.

 Best Interests of the Child Standard in Florida

 The courts prefer that both parents play a role, whether substantial or limited, in the children’s lives.
 This may include shared parental decision-making authority, or in limited cases when circumstances warrant, sole-parental responsibility.
-There is a preference that both parents enjoy substantial overnight time with the children, but this often leads to custody battles that can be avoided through a willingness to compromise for the best interests of the children.
-Custody Attorney and Orlando Timesharing Attorney Jonathan Jacobs would love to hear from you about your custody situation.
+There is a preference that both parents enjoy substantial overnight time with the children, but this often leads to custody battles and child support fights that can be avoided through a willingness to compromise for the best interests of the children.
+Custody Attorney and Orlando Child Custody Lawyer Orlando, Jonathan Jacobs, would love to hear from you about your custody situation.

 Physical and Legal Custody: Best Interests of the Children